f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

 When the standby controller is finished upgrading it will intiate a failover and become active.
 Your session to the WebUI will be disconnected, and you'll need to re-connect.
-The other controller will now start its upgrade process and will show **In Progress** while the other controller will now shouw **Success**.
+The other controller will now start its upgrade process and will show **In Progress** while the other controller will now show **Success**.

 .. image:: images/velos_software_upgrades/success.png
   :align: center